Season two taste

 the finished potato and shallot soup with crispy prosciutto, garnished with green onion, parmesan cheese, crispy . prosciutto, and the oil from roasting the shallots and garlic., and whole red potatoes

-12. Add the ham, green onion, parmesan, and a drizzle of the reserved oil.
+12. Add the ham, green onions, parmesan, and a drizzle of olive oil that is left over from roasting the shallot and garlic.
 Voila, potato and shallot soup with crispy prosciutto!

 What's a Shallot, anyway?